CDCgov/template/code-of-conduct.md

 ##Rules of Behavior

- * I understand that I must complete security awareness and records management annually in order to comply with the latest security and records management policies.
+ * I understand that I must complete security awareness and records management training annually in order to comply with the latest security and records management policies.
  * I understand that I must also follow the [Rules of Behavior for use of HHS Information Resources](http://www.hhs.gov/ocio/policy/hhs-rob.html)
  * I understand that I must not use, share, or store any kind of sensitive data (health status, provision or payment